cloudmesh/cm_metric/doc/user_manual/source/metrics.rst

 To find out more details about an available shell command, simply type in help followed by the command::

-  fg-metric> help set
+  cm-metric> help set
   Set a function with parameter(s)

-  fg-metric> set help
+  cm-metric> set help

   Possible commands
   =================